lidofinance/lido-otc-seller/README.md

 ## Deployment

-Get sure your account is imported to Brownie: `brownie accounts list`.
+Make sure your account is imported to Brownie: `brownie accounts list`.

 Make sure you have exported or set id directly: